 Project History

-Gold and tin were discovered in the Mt Todd area in 1889 and most early production from the area occurred in the period 1902 to 1914.
-Regional exploration turned to tungsten in 1913, followed by uranium in the 1950s before returning to gold exploration in the 1970s.
-The Billiton-Zapopan JV discovered the Batman deposit in May 1988, and commercial production from Batman commenced in 1993.
-Pegasus Gold made its first investment in the Mt Todd gold project in 1992 and was the sole owner and operator of the site from 1995 until mid–1997.
-Mt Todd was operated briefly in 1999-2000 by a joint venture comprised of Multiplex Resources and General Gold Resources.
-Operations ceased in July 2000 and most of the equipment was sold and removed from the site when the project went into receivership.
+Gold and tin were first discovered in the Mt Todd area in 1889, with most early mining activity taking place between 1902 and 1914.
+Regional exploration shifted focus to tungsten in 1913 and later to uranium during the 1950s, before returning to gold exploration in the 1970s.
+The Batman deposit was discovered by the Billiton–Zapopan Joint Venture in May 1988, leading to the commencement of commercial production in 1993.
+Pegasus Gold first invested in the Mt Todd Gold Project in 1992 and became the sole owner and operator from 1995 until mid-1997.
+The project was briefly operated by a joint venture between Multiplex Resources and General Gold Resources from 1999 to 2000.
+Operations ceased in July 2000, and following the project’s receivership, most of the equipment was sold and removed from the site.